 Susan B. has always been an active person and was an acrobat and competitive swimmer.
 However, she found that her lung disease gave her terrible coughing attacks and made enjoying her favorite activities difficult.
 Previously an avid traveler, Susan worried about traveling alone or being too far away from home.
 However, after treatment, she’s feeling better, exercising and noticing more energy.
 Now, she feels like a fearless adventurer again with hope for the future.

 Feeling frustrated with her lack of improvement and with the medications she was prescribed to treat her COPD, Becky D found living her life challenging.
 She counted her steps and looked for ramps.
 If she thought that going somewhere would be difficult, she wouldn’t go.
 After her treatment at the Lung Institute, Becky says she can do anything, and she keeps reaching her goals, such as walking across the soccer field to watch her grandchildren play soccer.
 Becky loves dancing, and now, she looks forward to dancing at her son’s wedding.
 For Becky, treatment has “made a world of difference.”

 Living Your Life with Lung Disease

 It can feel difficult to stay positive and cope with living with lung disease, but like Marvin, Susan and Becky, you could see improvements to your quality of life, too.
 COPD, pulmonary fibrosis, interstitial lung disease, chronic bronchitis, emphysema or another lung disease cannot take away your identity.
 You are and will always be you.
 We could be able to help you live the life you want to live.
-If you or someone you love has a chronic lung disease and would like to learn more about stem cell treatment at the Lung Institute, contact us today by calling (800) 729-3065.
+If you or someone you love has a chronic lung disease and would like to learn more about cellular therapy at the Lung Institute, contact us today by calling (800) 729-3065.